Admiral-Fish/CitraRNG/README.md

 Work in progress RNG assistant developed with Python 3.7 and pyside2 for use with Pokémon Sun/Moon v1.2 and Pokémon Ultra Sun/Ultra Moon v1.2.

-For the time being there will be no support for X/Y or Omega Ruby/Alpha Sapphire.
+There will be no support for X/Y or Omega Ruby/Alpha Sapphire.

 ### Citra Setup